 While a juror's testimony typically may not be used to impeach a jury's verdict, an exception extends to cases where misconduct occurs outside the jury room.
 Storey v.
-State, 175 S.W.3d 116, 130 (Mo. banc 2005).59 When a showing of private communications between a juror and third party are shown, prejudice is presumed and the State then carries the burden of "affirmative[ly] show[ing]" that no harm was done.
+State, 175 S.W.3d 116, 130 (Mo. banc 2005).57 When a showing of private communications between a juror and third party are shown, prejudice is presumed and the State then carries the burden of "affirmative[ly] show[ing]" that no harm was done.
 Edmonson, 461 S.W.2d at 723.
 That burden factually cannot be met here, given the strong similarity between the instruction here and the instruction in Cooper.
 Moreover, the harm is made plain by Peterson himself: "[i]t was the conversation with Judge Pratte that convinced [Peterson] to vote with the rest of the jury.
 [He] felt pressured by the judge to make a decision."
 (Ex.
 21 at 1).
 Judge Pratte led Mr. Peterson to vote for Michael's guilt, and condemned Michael Politte to life imprisonment for a crime he did not commit.
-The prejudice is heightened here because we know at least one other juror was inclined to hold out for not guilty, and she may have been swayed by Peterson changing his vote.
-(Ex.
-69 (juror Dickerson-Bell pressured into a guilty vote and felt it was wrong even at the time of trial)).